Examples of feudalism: Tibet

-Whether Tibet constituted a feudal social system or if peasants can be considered serfs is still debated.
-Studied districts of Tibet between the 17th and 20th century show evidence of a striated society with land ownership laws and tax responsibility that resemble European feudal systems.
+Whether Tibet constituted a feudal social system or if peasants could be considered serfs is still debated.
+Studied districts of Tibet between the 17th and 20th-century show evidence of a striated society with land ownership laws and tax responsibility that resemble European feudal systems.
 However, scholars have pointed out key differences that make the comparison contested and only limited evidence from that period is available for study.
 Scholar Geoff Samuel further argued that Tibet even in the early 20th century did not constitute a single state but rather a collection of districts and a legal system of Lhasa with particular land and tax laws did not extend over the entire country.

-However, according to Melvyn Goldstein, for the 20th century, the Tibetan political system can not be categorized as feudal.
+However, according to Melvyn Goldstein, for the 20th century, the Tibetan political system can not be categorized as feudal since Tibet possessed a centralized state.

 Japan

 The Tokugawa shogunate was a feudal military dictatorship of Japan established in the 17th century lasting until 1868.
 It marks a period often referred to loosely as 'feudal Japan', otherwise known as the Edo period.
 While modern historians have become very reluctant to classify other societies into European models, in Japan, the system of land tenure and a vassal receiving tenure in exchange for an oath of fealty is very close to what happened in parts of medieval Europe, and thus the term is sometimes used in connection with Japan.
 Karl Friday notes that in the 21st century, historians of Japan rarely invoke feudalism; instead of looking at similarities, specialists attempting comparative analysis concentrate on fundamental differences.